-- 109. At any time before the commencement of a discipline hearing, the Investigation Committee or the Discipline Committee may direct the Registrar to propose, in writing, to a Respondent that a consent order is entered into for the voluntary resolution of one or more matters that may otherwise be dealt with at the discipline hearing.
-In a consent order, the respective Committee must require that the Respondent do one or more of the following: - (a) Admit to the conduct which was the focus of the complaint; - (b) Undertake not to repeat the conduct to which a matter relates; - (c) Undertake to take educational courses or complete a remedial training program specified by the respective Committee or by the Audit and Practice Review Committee; - (d) Appear before a board of examiners appointed by the Board or the Audit and Practice Review Committee and satisfy the Board that the Respondent is competent to practice the Registrant's regulated practice; - (e) Consent to a reprimand; - (f) Consent to cancellation or suspension of the Registrant's registration by BCIA; - (g) Consent to a financial penalty on the Respondent as follows: - i.
-For Respondents who are trainees an amount not to exceed \$2,000; - ii.
-For individual Respondents who are PAg or TAg an amount not to exceed than \$100,000; - iii.
-For Respondents who are regulated firms an amount not to exceed \$250,000 or; - (h) Undertake or consent to any other action specified by the respective Committee.
+- 111. At any time before the commencement of a discipline hearing, the Investigation Committee or the Discipline Committee may direct the Registrar to propose, in writing, to a Respondent that a consent order is entered into for the voluntary resolution of one or more matters that may otherwise be dealt with at the discipline hearing.
+In a consent order, the respective Committee must require that the Respondent do one or more of the following: - (a) admit to the conduct which was the focus of the complaint; - (b) undertake not to repeat the conduct to which a matter relates;

+- (c) undertake to take educational courses or complete a remedial training program specified by the respective Committee or by the Audit and Practice Review Committee; - (d) appear before a board of examiners appointed by Council or the Audit and Practice Review Committee and satisfy the board that the Respondent is competent to practice the Registrant's regulated practice; - (e) consent to a reprimand; - (f) consent to cancellation or suspension of the Registrant's registration by BCIA; - (g) consent to a financial penalty on the Respondent as follows: - i. for Respondents who are trainees an amount not to exceed \$2,000; - ii. for individual Respondents who are PAg or TAg an amount not to exceed than \$100,000; - iii. for Respondents who are regulated firms an amount not to exceed \$250,000 or; - (h) undertake or consent to any other action specified by the respective Committee.